The safety of our team, customers and communities is paramount

 Our Commitment to Our Employees and Customers

 We understand the great responsibility that we’re taking on as an essential business during a time of crisis.
 We currently employ more than 700 students and athletes who are now following our most aggressive safety precautions to ensure safety for all during the COVID-19 pandemic.
 We’re continuing to make efforts to support our front-line teams.
-All full-time and part-time Movers and Packers will receive a $2-per-hour wage increase through at least May 9.

 Over the last 23 years, we have maintained extremely high standards for cleaning, but we’ve followed the CDC’s recommendations, as well as OSHA’s guidance on preparing the workplace for COVID-19, to increase those measures.
 We are committed to maximizing the safety of our team and customers and minimize the spread of Coronavirus in our communities: